Common problems with renting

 In other cases, the right to sublet depends on the tenancy agreement.
 All private tenants should seek the landlord’s permission before subletting unless the tenancy agreement specifically allows this.
 There is no appeal against a private landlord’s refusal to allow subletting.

 If you are a subtenant your rights will depend on what type of tenancy your landlord has.
-You can check your rights on the Shelter Scotland website at http://scotland.shelter.org.uk.
+You can check your rights on the Shelter Scotland website at scotland.shelter.org.uk.

-If you live in a property which you share with the person who owns it or rents it by themselves and who uses it as their main home, you have a resident landlord.
-You can check what rights you have at the Shelter Scotland website at http://scotland.shelter.org.uk.
+If you share with the person who owns it or rents it by themselves and who uses it as their main home, you have a resident landlord.
+You can check what rights you have at the Shelter Scotland website at scotland.shelter.org.uk.

-You should also check if the property you are living in is regulated by specific rules because, for example it is a House in Multiple Occupation (HMO).
-A landlord who rents out an HMO must be registered as a private landlord and have an HMO licence issued by the local authority.
+You should also check if the property you are living in is regulated by specific rules that affect your problem because, for example because it is a House in Multiple Occupation (HMO).

 If two people of the opposite sex have to sleep in the same room, the accommodation will be overcrowded unless the two people are:-